zizhongyan/StataImproved/README.md

 Firstly you need to install the [Sublime Text 3 (ST3)](https://www.sublimetext.com/3).

 ### Installation via packge control. (easiest and recommended🏅)
-The installation is very simple as his package has been accepted by the [Sublime Text package manager](https://packagecontrol.io).
+The installation is very simple as this package has been accepted by the [Sublime Text package manager](https://packagecontrol.io).
 There are 3 steps:

 * Open the ST3, from the main application menu, navigate to `Tools`, open the `Command Palette` (shortcut: <kbd>CMD</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd>)
 * Select `Package Control: Install Package`